jschhie/Events-Assistant/README.md

 This web app is hosted on <a href="https://www.pythonanywhere.com/">PythonAnywhere</a>.
 You can visit this project at https://jschhie.pythonanywhere.com.

 ### Features
-* Allows users to create, modify, delete, bookmark, and un/hide events
+* Allows users to create, modify, delete, bookmark, group, and un/hide events
 * Handles user authentication (login, logout, registration) and filtered searches with a relational SQLite database
 * HTML templates rendered with Jinja and styled interface with CSS, JavaScript, and Bootstrap framework